ets-infra/drone-bump-version/README.md

 The following steps are executed by this plugin:

 1. Guess new version number based on the `Unreleased` changelog section.
+If no changes can be found, the following steps are not performed.
 2. Move `Unreleased` changelog section within a new section for this new version.
 3. Optional: Update `__version__` value in version file.
 4. Commit and push changelog (and version file if provided).